nextgis/docs_ngcom/source/collector.rst

 As a result a Collector project (data collection project) will be created.

-You can have unlimited number of such projects in your Web GIS.
+You can have unlimited number of projects in your Web GIS.
 In each of them you can restrain or allow access only for a certain set of participants from a data collection team.

 Team participants: mobile app installation and start of data collection
 ------------------------------------------------------------------------

-Data collection team participant should download and install NextGIS Collector mobile app on his mobile device.
+Data collection team participant should download and install the NextGIS Collector mobile app on his mobile device.
-He could download it from Google Play Store using following the link - `NextGIS Collector`_ or find it by the name in Google Play Store.
+You could download it from Google Play Store using following the link - `NextGIS Collector`_ or find it by the name in Google Play Store.

  .. figure:: _static/ngc-user-01_eng.png